Watch this epic NASA 10-year time-lapse video of our sun's fiery adventures

 The SDO spacecraft is able to safely view the sun and pay witness to its moods, outbursts and stretches of relative calm.
 The video celebrates SDO's decade of observations since it launched in 2010.

-"From its orbit in space around Earth, SDO has gathered 425 million high-resolution images of the Sun, amassing 20 million gigabytes of data over the past 10 years," NASA said in a statement on Wednesday.
+"From its orbit in space around Earth, SDO has gathered 425 million high-resolution images of the Sun, amassing 20 million gigabytes of data over the past 10 years," NASA said in a statement.

 If you spot a moment when the video goes dark, don't worry.
 Those happen when the Earth or moon get in the way of SDO's view.
 There was also a technical glitch in 2016 that created a brief camera blackout.